valerymoskalenko/D365FFO-PowerShell-scripts/README.md

 Executes AxDB backup and upload it to Azure Blob Storage every day at 8:07 am

 # Invoke-D365FFOAxDBRestoreFromBAK.ps1
-Restore AxDB from BAK file on the new FnO environment.
+Restore AxDB database from BAK file on the new D365FO FnO environment.

+# Invoke-D365FFOAxDBRestoreFromBACPAC.ps1
+Restore AxDB database from BACPAC file on the new D365FO FnO environment.

 # Invoke-D365FFOMovingData2OneDiskAndVMOptimization.ps1
 Optimization for LCS-controlled Azure VM (Cloud-hosted environments only)